 IFPEN, together with Friedrich-Alexander-Universität, has extended the widely applicable Lattice-Boltzmann (LBM) framework waLBerla to the simulation of entire wind farms using a Large-Eddy Simulation framework

-Basins and reservoirs modeling and simulation oUR solutions IFPEN develops innovative underground modelling and simulation solutions, both at the scale of sedimentary basins and at the reservoir level.
-These different solutions can be used to manage uncertainties related to underground exploration and exploitation and to reduce risks.
-The results of
+IFPEN develops innovative underground modelling and simulation solutions, at the scale of both sedimentary basins and reservoirs.
+These solutions are useful to manage uncertainties and to reduce risks related to underground exploration and exploitation.

 Basins and reservoirs modeling and simulation oUR sTRENGHTS Over the course of many years, IFPEN has developed renowned expertise in: descriptive and quantitative geosciences, sedimentology, petrophysics, geochemistry, and geological modeling physical sciences, physical chemistry of complex materials and fluids, fluid, solid and structural mechanics, and applied mathematics (numerical methods) Information